Woman officer to lead IAF contingent at Bastille Day parade

 The Macron government has given its go-ahead to defence major Safran to jointly design, develop, test, manufacture and finally certify an engine that is expected to power India’s twin engine advanced multi-role combat aircraft and the twin engine deck-based fighter for the navy, as previously reported by HT.

-The army contingent taking part in the parade is from the Punjab Regiment, which is one of the oldest regiments.
-“The troops of the regiment have participated in both the World Wars as well as the post-independence operations.
+The army contingent taking part in the parade is from the Punjab Regiment, which is one of the oldest regiments in the service.
+“The troops of the regiment have participated in both the World Wars as well as the post-Independence operations.
 In World War I, they were awarded 18 Battle and Theatre Honours.
 The gallant soldiers fought in Mesopotamia, Gallipoli, Palestine, Egypt, China, Hongkong, Damascus and France.
 In France, they took part in an offensive near Neuve Chapelle in September 1915 earning the Battle Honours ‘Loos’ and ‘France and Flanders’.
 In World War II, they earned 16 Battle Honours and 14 Theatre Honours,” the army statement said.

-The IAF’s Rafale fighter jets debuted in an overseas exercise in April.
-Exercise Orion was held at the Mont-de-Marsan airbase in France from April 17 to May 5, and involved the air forces of the host nation, the US, the UK, Germany, Greece, Italy, Netherlands, and Spain.
-Four Indian Rafales, two C-17 heavy lifters, two ll-78 refuellers and 165 air warriors took part in the exercise.
+IAF’s Rafale fighter jets debuted in an overseas exercise, Orion, held at the Mont-de-Marsan airbase in France from April 17 to May 5.
+The exercise involved the air forces of the host nation, the US, the UK, Germany, Greece, Italy, Netherlands, and Spain.
+From India, apart from four Rafales, two C-17 heavy lifters, two ll-78 refuellers, and 165 air warriors also took part.